 9. Visit Your Dentist

 Regular dental checkups ensure our teeth are strong and clean.
 They also take care of emergencies such as broken teeth and prevent serious oral health problems such as cavities and gum diseases.
-They may even offer oral cancer screening for older adults.
+They can provide information on aligners vs braces and may even offer oral cancer screening for older adults.
 Dentists and their staff help us maintain our smiles so it’s best to develop a good relationship with them.

 10. Explore Dental Insurance Or Other Alternatives